-Electronic waste is one of the fastest growing contributors to Australia’s waste stream.
-As more and more outdated electronic equipment ends up in landfill, the negative impacts of e-waste on the environment and humans will increase.
+Electronic waste is one of the fastest-growing contributors to Australia’s waste stream.
+As more and more outdated electronic equipment ends up in landfills, the negative impacts of e-waste on the environment and humans will increase.

 Electronic waste can come in many forms including computers, photocopiers, printers, faxes, monitors, batteries and mobile phones.